banner_images_1500x600_51.jpg

 100 million years ago, dinosaurs roamed the lands around a great Australian inland sea.
 Giant sauropods, ferocious theropods and diminutive ornithopods shared this world with everything from crocodiles and turtles to tiny mammals, yabbies and snails.
 Lightning Ridge, once a forested plain near this ancient sea, is famed for dazzling opal and as one of Australia’s most important dinosaur fossil sites.

 Searching for opalised fossils is a privilege usually available only to opal miners and scientists.
-You can share these incredible moments of discovery by joining the Australian Opal Centre and Australian Geographic Society as we search for and learn about fossils at the Lightning Ridge opal fields, on beautiful Yuwaalaraay Country.
+You can share these moments of discovery by joining the Australian Opal Centre and Australian Geographic Society as we search for and work with fossils at Lightning Ridge, on beautiful Yuwaalaraay Country.

 Six days packed with discovery